Skip to content

 1. STO-3G was the only basis set tested across all six molecules.
 Iteration times of 2-4 seconds make it suitable for development and prototyping.

-2. cc-pVDZ was tested only on H\(_2\).
-CPU iteration times of ~206 seconds make GPU acceleration a practical necessity for this basis set.
+3. cc-pVDZ was tested only on H\(_2\) in the thesis (random init).
+CPU iteration times of ~206 seconds make GPU acceleration a practical necessity.

 Detailed Error Analysis